teusto/beer-impact/README.md

 ### Component Architecture

-The application follows a component-based architecture where each component is responsible for a specific functionality:

 - **Skeleton**: Provides the overall layout structure
 - **Grid**: Displays the beer cards in a responsive grid
 - **Beer**: Shows detailed information about a selected beer